 What do they sell?
 Mostly water.
 In cans and bottles with alcohol.
 They have a tremendous selection of local and fresh beers (including the elusive Doomsday CBG beer from DEADMAN).
 Keep an eye on their Facebook and Instagram pages, which are regularly updated.

 122D Nga Tsin Wai Road, Kowloon City, 9092 4329

 The Fancy Bottle Shop & Studio

-Drop into the Fancy shop in Sai Ying Pun to see what’s fresh and also to chat to the Fancy crew about their upcoming home-brew workshops.
+Drop into The Fancy shop in Sai Ying Pun to see what’s fresh and also to chat to The Fancy crew about their upcoming home-brew workshops.
 They have two options: a pale ale workshop and a brewmaster class.
 They will be partnering with brewmasters from local breweries (of which there are many!) to teach.
-More than just a workshop, these will be a sneak peak into brew life and a great chance to network and meet like-minded beer buddies.
-You’ll soon be able to get home-brew supplies from Fancy too.
+More than just workshops, these will be a sneak peak into brew life and a great chance to network and meet like-minded beer buddies.
+You’ll soon be able to get home-brew supplies from The Fancy too.

 36 Eastern Street, Sai Ying Pun